 Avoid these common territory design pitfalls through a carefully constructed Territory Alignment framework.
 Listen to a recent interview with sales leader Jim Mears from Motorola as he demonstrates the process to achieve territory alignment: Territory Alignment: The Right Resources in the Right Place.

 Territory misalignment is a common cause of missed revenue targets.
 Crack the code to unleash the sales potential in your people.
-Download our 10th annual workbook, How to Make Your Number in 2017 and flip to the Territory Alignment phase on pages 299 – 303 of the PDF.

 Photo Source: Bruno Rosa, Shutterstock